PERS/TRS Refund Request

 For PERS refunds issued before July 1, 1977, interest accrues at a rate of 7 percent from the first of the month following the date of your return to PERS employment.

 For TRS refunds issued before July 1, 1977, interest accrues at a rate of 7 percent beginning July 1 following the date of your return to TRS employment.

 For both PERS and TRS refunds issued July 1, 1977 and after, interest will accrue at a rate of 7 percent beginning the date of the refund.

 Remember, if you receive a refund and are no longer vested, you will not be eligible for a retirement benefit when you reach retirement age.

-For questions on refunds, please contact the Division’s Accounting Section.
+For questions on refunds, please email the Division.

 Division employees do not give tax advice.
 You may want to contact the Internal Revenue Service or a tax expert about the effects of a refund of contributions.

 For more information please refer to the following publications: